Why are many businesses instilling a DevOps culture into their organization?: Results, Findings, and Discussion

 \subsection{Findings and Discussion}

 This section interprets the semantic networks illustrated in Figures~\ref{fig:NetworkProblems} and \ref{fig:NetworkProblemP01a} relating to Section 4.1 and Figures~\ref{fig:NetworkResults} and \ref{fig:NetworkResultR01d} relating to Section 4.2.
-In these figures, the height of boxes is a function of the grounded values associated with the domain/code it represents---the higher the box, the greater the grounded---, whereas line width of the relationships is a function of the co-occurrence between domains/codes.
-From these networks, this section identifies and discuses patterns between most relevant concepts, at the two levels of abstraction: domains and codes.
+In these figures, the height of boxes is a function of the grounded values associated with the domain/code it represents---the taller the box is, the better grounded the domain---, while the line width of the relationships is a function of the co-occurrence between domains/codes.
+From these networks, this section identifies and discusses the patterns between most relevant concepts at two levels of abstraction: domains and codes.